Meet Our Team

 Dip.
 Remedial Massage

-I am an Italian-trained osteopath currently practising in Australia as a manual therapist while awaiting the documentation required to apply for registration with AHPRA.
-In the meantime, I work within the scope of remedial therapy, applying soft tissue and manual skills accrued over more than a decade of training and professional development across Europe and the United States.
+I am a qualified remedial massage therapist currently practising in Australia, with a background in osteopathic training completed in Italy.
+I am in the process of gathering the documentation required to apply for registration with the Australian Health Practitioner Regulation Agency.
+In the meantime, I practise within the scope of remedial massage therapy, applying soft tissue and manual techniques developed through more than a decade of study and professional development across Europe and the United States.

 I continue to further my studies, particularly through the Barral Institute, with a growing interest in the role of the visceral and neural systems in health and recovery.